seancallaway/minecraft/README.md

 Minecraft
 =========

-An Ansible role for installing / starting minecraft on RHEL/CentOS 7 server with backup cron.
+An Ansible role for installing / starting minecraft on RHEL/CentOS or Debian/Ubuntu server with backup cron.

 Requirements
 ------------